 Introduction

 Alkyl halides are the undesirable, toxic by-products of many industrial processes[[1-5]], such as those used to produce bromo-esters and the common flame retardants dialkyl-1-(trimethylsiloxy)alkylphosphonates, which are also used in medical systems.
 In addition, alkyl halides are also generated by widely used chlorine disinfection processes like those used in the treatment of drinking water [[6]].
 Given the ubiquity of alkyl halides and their detrimental effects on the environment and on human health, a variety of methods for their efficient reduction have been investigated and published in the literature[[1-4, 7-19]].
-The main approach to the treatment of these pollutants is their de-halogenation, for which both homogeneous and heterogeneous methods have been suggested[[20]].
-The advantages of heterogeneous methods, such as catalyst recycling and significant reductions in the complexity of the processes used to separate catalysts from products, motivated us to develop a sol-gel-based process for electro catalytic heterogeneous de-halogenation.
+The main approach to the treatment of these pollutants is their dehalogenation, for which both homogeneous and heterogeneous methods have been suggested[[20]].
+The advantages of heterogeneous methods such as catalyst recycling, and the straightforward processes to separate catalysts from products, led us to develop a sol-gel-based process for electro-catalytic heterogeneous dehalogenation.

 Heterogeneous catalysis, especially when it proceeds via an active species that is entrapped in a sol-gel matrix [[7, 21]], entails a number of advantages over homogeneous catalysis, including the capacity to recycle the catalyst.
 In homogeneous systems, in contrast, catalyst recycling is often not possible due to the difficulty entailed in separating the catalyst from the products of the process.
 In addition, solid-phase catalyst entrapment in a sol-gel often increases the efficiency of the active species relative to its activity in homogenous catalysis [[22-25]], and because the catalyst is entrapped in the inner pores of the sol-gel matrix, it is both protected and stabilized.
-The protective and stabilizing features of sol-gel matrices were illustrated by Avnir et al., who showed that the entrapment of the enzyme alkaline-phosphatase in a sol-gel matrix enabled it to remain active at low pH values at which it is normally inactive in homogeneous solutions [23].
-This result is attributed to the low number of protons in the pore surrounding the enzyme, which protects the protein structures from the deleterious effects of pH [22-24].
+The protective and stabilizing features of sol-gel matrices were illustrated by Avnir et al., who showed that the entrapment of the enzyme alkaline-phosphatase in a sol-gel matrix enabled it to remain active at low pH values, that in homogeneous solutions would render them inactive [23].
+This result is attributed to the low number of protons in the pores surrounding the enzyme, which protects the protein structures from the deleterious effects of low pH [22-24].
 Another important advantage of the sol-gel process is the ability to control the nature of the matrix by varying the precursors used in its synthesis [21].
 A recent study that used Ni(C10H24N4)2+ as a catalyst in amine oxidation showed that the diffusion rate of counter anions and/or of H3O+, an important measure of heterogeneous catalysis process efficiency, is affected by the precursors that are used [21].

-The advantages of entrapment in sol-gels are applicable to a wide range of species, including inorganic molecules [25, 26]], metal nanoparticles, metal-oxide nano-particles [[7, 27]], bacteria [[22]], yeasts [[28]] and enzymes [[22-24]].
-Moreover, sol-gel matrices can be exploited in a variety of applications, e.g., as catalysts [[7, 29-31]] and electro catalysts [[32]], as ion exchange columns [[33, 34]], as electron exchange columns [[19, 26, 35]] and as slow release agents [[36, 37]].
+The advantages of entrapment in sol-gels are applicable to a wide range of species, including inorganic molecules [25, 26]], metal nano-particles, metal-oxide nano-particles [[7, 27]], bacteria [[22]], yeasts [[28]] and enzymes [[22-24]].
+Moreover, sol-gel matrices can be exploited in a variety of applications, for example, as catalysts [[7, 29-31]] and electro-catalysts [[32]], as ion exchange columns [[33, 34]], as electron exchange columns [[19, 26, 35]] and as slow release agents [[36, 37]].